 Over the past 3 years we’ve worked with some of the big boys (British Land, Derwent London, Hammerson, Islington Council, Ballymore, City of London etc) plus some lovely and amazing family firms.
-Family firms have been awesome to work with, as the decision making tends to rapid (once we’ve built up trust we’ve done stuff on a handshake).
-Big firms by their nature have multiple layers, so takes a little hand-holding, but to their credit, they’ve been awesome as they’ve opened doors for us to work with many other large property companies.
-We’re willing to jump through hoops for both, and to help people and their organisations help entrepreneurs whilst reducing their own company’s costs.
+Family firms have been awesome to work with, as the decision making tends to rapid (once we’ve built up trust we’ve done future stuff just on a handshake without legals).
+Big firms by their nature have multiple layers, so it takes a little hand-holding, but to their credit they’ve also been awesome as they’ve opened doors for us to work with many other large property companies.
+We’re willing to jump through hoops for both.

 It’s been a learning curve, one where we are definitely still learning.
 We have survived and have grown to occupy nearly 50,000 sq/ft of space.

-Honesty is key – yes there were moments in our history where we’ve been a couple of weeks late paying our rent, but we’ve always been able to bring it up to date rapidly so although not perfect I’m proud of our history.
+Honesty is key – yes there were moments in our early years where we’re a couple of weeks late paying our rent, but we were always able to bring it up to date rapidly so although not perfect I’m proud of our history.
 It’s real, honest and after all, we are growing therefore have taken the growing pains and learning lessons in our stride along the way.
 If you’ve started and run a company, you’ll understand and we’ll be able to share some stories.

 We haven’t taken on investment, none at all.
-We’ve bootstrapped since day one and I think that makes us solid.
+We’ve bootstrapped since day one (we started with £1,500, we now turnover £1.5m) and I think that makes us solid.
 We understand value and what is genuinely achievable.
 So we’re not like WeWork or Second Home and don’t expect us to be like them.
 We don’t have buckets of cash to splash and we’re not shiny, new or anything like them.
 Actually, we’re quite proud of it.
 We base what we do on super lean growth – our focus and our heart has always been to remain as affordable as possible in order to help startups.